 This study aimed to find which combinations of the LFs PA, SQ and depression have the greatest impact on functional ability in individuals with arthritis over fifty.
 Results from the correlation matrix suggest that age can directly affect functional ability.
 Age can also have an indirect effect on functional ability through its correlation with PA, SQ and depression.
 The Spearman’s correlation did find that Depression (0.35),and PA(-0.24) had the strongest correlation to physical impairment, further supporting the Multiple Linear Regression.
 However, the spearman’s rank correlation found that DS and TS had a moderately strong relation with each other (-0.29) while DS and occurrences of PA had a weak correlation (-0.09).
 This suggests that interrelations between LFs are not always indicative of LFs having strong associations with functional ability.

 This study also determined the combined effects of no PA and depression on physical impairment scores and compared it to the effects of poor SQ with depression.
 Across all depression severities, excluding the severe depression group, there was a highly significant difference in level of physical impairment between inactive and active people with arthritis over 50 years of age.
 The significance suggests that PA is associated with lower levels of physical impairment in people with arthritis who also have none to moderately severe depression.
 This finding supports efforts to increase PA in arthritis patients by as little as 1 day a week.
-This finding is similar to [29] where researchers found that significant differences among mental wellbeing in participants that were inactive vs those that participated in exercise at least 1 day per week.
+This finding is similar to [29], where researchers found that significant differences among mental wellbeing in participants that were inactive vs those that participated in exercise at least 1 day per week.
 The positive impact that exercise had on functional ability, even among people with depression was also observed in [35].
 This study incorporated exercise into mental health care for people with arthritis and mental illness and observed a decrease in functional limitations.
 Taken together, these findings suggest that PA may directly impact physical impairment, and indirectly impact physical impairment through depression [36].
 The association between depression and PA in impacting physical impairment might be applied to other mental health issues.
 The role of anxiety in limiting functional ability should be further researched to avoid grouping together mental illnesses that have different responses to similar biological treatments [37].

-By comparison, physical impairment was only significantly impacted by SQ in groups with mild and no depression.
+In comparison, physical impairment was only significantly impacted by SQ in groups with mild and no depression.
 This suggests that measures to improve SQ might not be as beneficial as efforts to increase PA.
 Since increasing frequency of PA is an affordable lifestyle change, it should be further emphasized as part of treatment options and regarded as a treatment confounder in people with arthritis and milder forms of depression over fifty.
 Improving SQ is also an affordable lifestyle change, although it might only be beneficial in people with mild and no depression.
 Further research should be done to identify how different doses of sleep can impact functional ability in an older arthritis population [38].